Aldehyde oxidase and xanthine dehydrogenase, a/b hammerhead domain: Function

-Aldehyde oxidase catalyzes the conversion of an aldehyde in the presence of oxygen and water to an acid and hydrogen peroxide.
+Aldehyde oxidase (EC 1.2.3.1) catalyzes the conversion of an aldehyde in the presence of oxygen and water to an acid and hydrogen peroxide.
 The enzyme is a homodimer, and requires FAD, molybdenum and two 2FE-2S clusters as cofactors.
-Xanthine dehydrogenase catalyzes the hydrogenation of xanthine to urate, and also requires FAD, molybdenum and two 2FE-2S clusters as cofactors.
-This activity is often found in a bifunctional enzyme with xanthine oxidase activity too.
+Xanthine dehydrogenase (EC 1.1.1.204) catalyzes the hydrogenation of xanthine to urate, and also requires FAD, molybdenum and two 2FE-2S clusters as cofactors.
+This activity is often found in a bifunctional enzyme with xanthine oxidase (EC 1.1.3.22) activity too.
 The enzyme can be converted from the dehydrogenase form to the oxidase form irreversibly by proteolysis or reversibly through oxidation of sulfhydryl groups.
+After electrons reach FAD in the dehydrogenase form, FAD reduces NAD+ to NADH.
+In oxidase form the FAD gives the electrons to oxygen molecules, which ends up making superoxide or hydrogen peroxide.